cicixgliamici/formal-quantum-validation/docs/PRESENTATION_GUIDE.md

 opam exec -- python -m pytest coq_tests/test_coq_compilation.py -v
 ```

-Show one generated theorem and one deliberately rejected mutation.
-This makes
+Show the depth reduction from two gates to zero, the self-contained JSON
+certificate, and the generated theorem before compiling it.
+A deliberately
-the distinction between successful generation and kernel acceptance visible.
+rejected mutation then makes the distinction between successful generation and
+kernel acceptance visible.

 ## Questions to anticipate

 - Why use two proof assistants?
 They provide independent semantic paths: a
   compact native Lean model and an established SQIR/QuantumLib Coq backend.
+- What is SQIR?
+It is Coq's Small Quantum Intermediate Representation: a typed
+  unitary circuit language with complete matrix semantics, used as the formal
+  target of the Coq lowering.
+- Is GHZ(3) just the `n = 3` parametric circuit?
+No. The generated regression
+  uses a CNOT chain; the universal theorem uses fan-out and induction.
+Lean
+  proves both routes reach the corresponding GHZ state.
 - Is the translator verified?
 No. Validation, drift checks, cross-system tests,
   and negative tests provide evidence, but translator correctness remains open.
 - Why exact amplitude tokens?
 They prevent decimal approximations from becoming